mosaicml/llm-foundry/README.md

 and uncomment the line containing `--hf_repo_for_upload ...` in the above call to `inference/convert_composer_to_hf.py`.

+# UNDER CONSTRUCTION: Registry

+We are adopting an extensible registry for LLM Foundry to allow various extensions of the library without forking it.
+See [./REGISTRY.md] for more information as it develops.

 # Learn more about LLM Foundry!

 Check out [TUTORIAL.md](https://github.com/mosaicml/llm-foundry/blob/main/TUTORIAL.md) to keep learning about working with LLM Foundry.
 The tutorial highlights example workflows, points you to other resources throughout the repo, and answers frequently asked questions!